Our Favorite Music in Quarantine

 Although this was a pop album, it felt so unique.
 The instrumentals felt retro, and Dua’s voice is so special.
 She created a breathtaking album with insanely catchy choruses and each song was very danceable.

 Dua created a truly one of a kind album that defied the rules of mainstream pop music.
 Some standout tracks included: “Hallucinate,” “Love Again,” “Good In Bed” and “Break My Heart.”
-I love this album, as it’s certainly my favorite of the year so far. — Jack Fresier
+I love this album, as it’s certainly my favorite of the year so far. — Jack Freiser

 Taylor Swift — “folklore”